Temult/TWanSigmaSampler/README.md

-# TWanVideoSigmaSampler: EXPERIMENTAL - DO NOT USE YET
+# TWanVideoSigmaSampler: EXPERIMENTAL

-**THIS NODE IS CURRENTLY A NON-FUNCTIONING PROTOTYPE AND UNDER ACTIVE DEVELOPMENT.
+**THIS NODE IS CURRENTLY A PROTOTYPE AND UNDER ACTIVE DEVELOPMENT.
 IT IS NOT READY FOR GENERAL USE.
 USE AT YOUR OWN RISK!**

 ## Description